satellite-image-deep-learning/techniques/README.md

 * [GeoDjango](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/) intends to be a world-class geographic Web framework.
 Its goal is to make it as easy as possible to build GIS Web applications and harness the power of spatially enabled data.
 [Some features of GDAL are supported.](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/gdal/)
 * [rasterstats](https://pythonhosted.org/rasterstats/) -> summarize geospatial raster datasets based on vector geometries
 * [turfpy](https://turfpy.readthedocs.io/en/latest/index.html) -> a Python library for performing geospatial data analysis which reimplements turf.js
-* [image-similarity-measures](https://github.com/up42/image-similarity-measures) -> Implementation of eight evaluation metrics to access the similarity between two images.
-[Blog post here](https://up42.com/blog/tech/image-similarity-measures)
-* [rsgislib](https://github.com/remotesensinginfo/rsgislib) -> Remote Sensing and GIS Software Library; python module tools for processing spatial and image data.
+* [rsgislib](https://github.com/remotesensinginfo/rsgislib) -> Remote Sensing and GIS Software Library; python module tools for processing spatial and image data
 * [eo-learn](https://eo-learn.readthedocs.io/en/latest/index.html) is a collection of open source Python packages that have been developed to seamlessly access and process spatio-temporal image sequences acquired by any satellite fleet in a timely and automatic manner
 * [RStoolbox: Tools for Remote Sensing Data Analysis in R](https://bleutner.github.io/RStoolbox/)
 * [nd](https://github.com/jnhansen/nd) -> Framework for the analysis of n-dimensional, multivariate Earth Observation data, built on xarray